mbarbin/crs-actions/annotate-crs-in-pr/README.md

 You can save it at `.github/crs-config.json` or specify a custom path with the `crs-config` input in your workflow.

+### See it in action

+Find a live workflow example for this action in the [crs-actions-examples](https://github.com/cr-review-tools/crs-actions-examples) repository.

 ## License

 MIT.
 See [LICENSE](../LICENSE).